MPNEsupport Org 802492-1069, Sweden

-With so many new drugs in Melanoma, it can be difficult to keep an overview, especially as what effectively is the same drug runs under different names:
+With so many new drugs in Melanoma, it can be difficult to keep an overview.

 When a new drug is first tested in a clinical trial, it usually only has an identifier- a letter combination with a number.

-Once it proves useful, the substance gets given a NAME.
+Once it proves useful, the substance gets a NAME.

-And once that drug is approved by the regulatory authorities like EMA in Europe or FDA in US and gets commercialised, it gets a further commercial name: the one you see on the packet.
+And once that drug is approved by the regulatory authorities like EMA in Europe or FDA in US and gets commercialised (sold), it gets a further commercial name: the one you see on the packet.

 Currently available in Melanoma for patients whose tumors carry the BRAF mutation.
 Drugs are small molecules coming in the form of pills that one needs to take daily and that specifically block the mutated protein- so they only work for these patients.